 A different partition

 There’s another way to slice things.
 Much of the technology is aimed at getting sound from here to there.
 There are dozens of ways of chopping sound up into transportable form for reassembly later.
 In fact, this is one of the things that characterizes this (and the video) market: dozens of codecs, all vying for your love.
 Much of this is due to good old-fashioned competition, with guys like Dolby and DTS trying to out-sound each other.
-To some extent, different codecs address different markets: mp3 clearly targets small hand-helds whereas 7.1 clearly has its roots in home theater.
+To some extent, different codecs address different markets: mp3 clearly targets small hand-helds whereas 7.1 home theater subwoofers clearly have their roots in home theater.
 But just watch.
 Someone will start driving for 7.1 over earbuds.
 Or headbuds, implanted in seven different places on your head.
 Yeah, a kind of digital shower cap.
 Looks like hell but sounds great.
 With a subwoofer located… oh, never mind.

 So the big challenge for the guys making these systems is to encode and decode and transcode over eighty different protocols or coding schemes.
 And that’s just to get things from point A to point B. What happens when it arrives and gets put back together?
 Will it sound as good coming out as it did going in?

 That’s actually a more complicated question than it sounds.
 The simple view involves looking at the coding and finding less lossy ways to transmit the sound efficiently.
 Next would be pre-distorting the sound so that the unavoidable distortion in transmission (and in the speaker) actually restores the original fidelity.
 Here we also venture into a field with the slightly creepy moniker “psychoacoustics” to do things like fooling your brain into hearing bass that isn’t there based on the remaining harmonics from the original bass.